Premium articles

 In 2026, the “liquid biopsy” and advanced imaging have largely replaced needles:

-• AI-Enhanced FibroScan: Newer transient elastography machines now use Artificial Intelligence to differentiate between simple fat (NAFLD/MASLD) and viral scarring with 99% accuracy.
+• AI-Enhanced FibroScan: Newer transient elastography machines now use Artificial Intelligence.
+They differentiate between simple fat (NAFLD/MASLD) and viral scarring with 99% accuracy.

-• Point-of-Care (POC) RNA Testing: We now have rapid finger-stick tests that can detect the actual viral load (not just antibodies) in under 60 minutes, allowing for “Single Visit” diagnosis and treatment initiation.
+• Point-of-Care (POC) RNA Testing: We now have rapid finger-stick tests.
+These tests can detect the actual viral load, not just antibodies, in under 60 minutes.
+This allows for “Single Visit” diagnosis and treatment initiation.

 Update: Viral Hepatitis in the Philippines (2026)